armadaproject/armada/docs/production-install.md

 For production the executor component should run inside the cluster it is "managing".

 **Please note by default the executor runs on the control plane.
-This is recommended but can be configured differently, see the helm chart page [here](./helm/executor.md) for details.**
+This is recommended but can be configured differently, see the Helm chart page [here](./helm/executor.md) for details.**

-To install the executor into a cluster, we will use helm.
+To install the executor into a cluster, we will use Helm.

 You'll need to provide custom config via the values file, below is a minimal template that you can fill in: